agraef/midizap/README.md

 CC0[16]{0} CC1
 ~~~

-But we can't write them this way, because we're not allowed to bind `CC0` in two different translations at once (the parser will complain and just ignore the second rule).
+But we can't write them this way, because we're not allowed to bind `CC0` in two different translations at once (if you try this, the parser will complain and just ignore the second rule).
 The single rule `CC0[16]{0} C0 CC1` won't work either since it only passes the low nibble to the `C0` message.
 However, we can massage those rules a bit to obtain the following:

 ~~~
 CC0= C5 $CC1